 Love at First Bite

 I am a foodie.
-The extra pounds around my waist is a testament to that.
+The extra pounds around my waist are a testament to that.
 So, when I came here (South Korea) I was excited to finally try the dishes which I saw only on television shows and in movies in my country.

 My jacket wasn’t thick enough for my body to enjoy the early spring weather trying to give me an icy cold welcome.
 I didn’t have time to open my travelling bags because we had a bus to catch.
 It was my fault to believe what some friends back home told me that it’s not that cold here during spring.
 For a body used to either a hot or a VERY HOT weather, experiencing a negative two for the first time was literally a chilling experience.